geothachankary/airport-explorer-book/basic/display-map/display-map.md

 </html>
 ```

-Now when we run the application again, you will notice that we have a map that fills the entire web page:
+Now, when we run the application again, you will notice that we have a map that fills the entire web page:

 ![](run-app-full-map.png)